KTH/devops-course/README.md

 To pass the course, the student has to complete and pass between 3 and 5 tasks:
-* The tasks are in category: "[presentation](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#presentations)", "[essay](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#essays)", "[video demo](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#video-demos)", "[executable tutorial](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#executable-tutorials)", "[contribution to open-source](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#open-source-contributions)", "[course automation](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#course-automation)", "[feedback](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#feedback)" (choose four out of them, at most one in the same category, it is not necessary to cover everything).
+* The tasks are in category: "[presentation](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#presentations)", "[essay](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#essays)", "[demo](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#demos)", "[executable tutorial](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#executable-tutorials)", "[contribution to open-source](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#open-source-contributions)", "[course automation](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#course-automation)", "[feedback](https://github.com/KTH/devops-course/blob/2022/grading-criteria.md#feedback)" (choose four out of them, at most one in the same category, it is not necessary to cover everything).
 * The [grading criteria page](grading-criteria.md) is the unique reference which explains how to pass each task category.
 * The student proposes a category and a topic, which is discussed and accepted by the TA.
 The proposal is made as a pull-request on this repository.
 The four graded contributions must have little overlap.
 * The same student cannot choose the same topic for two different tasks.
 The four tasks should cover different aspects of DevOps.